Build Your Own Email Server on Ubuntu: Basic Postfix Setup

 Before we send a test email, it’s a good idea to check if port 25 is blocked by firewall or your hosting provider.
 We can use

 nmap to scan open ports on our server.
-Run the following command on your personal computer.
+Run the following command on a separate computer such as your personal computer.
 (I assume you are reading this tutorial on a Linux computer.)
-Replace <your-server-ip> with actual IP.
+Replace

-You can see that TCP port 25 is open on my server.
+You can see from the above screenshot that TCP port 25 is open on my server.
 Make sure

 iptables firewall allows incoming and outgoing connections on port 25.
 If TCP port 25 is blocked by your hosting provider, ask them to open it for you.